 Free Blogging Resources – Sign up for all my free blogging resources here.

 WordPress – If you want a money-making blog, WordPress is definitely the way to go.
 If you aren’t familiar with what WordPress is or what the difference is between WordPress .org and WordPress .com, check out my blog post describing the whole confusing thing.

 LyricalHost – I recently made the switch to LyricalHost because my renewal rate with SiteGround was insane.
 LyricalHost has had hands-down, top-notch service levels with renewal rates that don’t skyrocket.
 They also have free speed analysis and monthly plans that don’t break the bank.
 You can also bundle and get your domain name there as well!

 SiteGround – SiteGround’s incredible introductory web hosting rate at less than $4 per month makes this recommendation a no-brainer for me.
 They also have incredible customer service, free SSL certificates and a free transfer on some plans.
 AND…. my site has NEVER been down as a result of their hosting.

-Weebly – This is a high quality drag and drop website builder that is perfect for new or hobby bloggers just starting out.
-However, if you are wanting to run your blog as a money making business, I suggest WordPress .org through SiteGround.
+Weebly – This is a high-quality drag and drop website builder that is perfect for new or hobby bloggers just starting out.
+However, if you are wanting to run your blog as a money-making business, I suggest WordPress .org through self-hosting.